ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.md

 - `AmazonDynamoDBFullAccess`
 - `CloudWatchLogsFullAccess`

+As you may have noticed, we not only want to use DynamoDB, but also CloudWatch.
+We send our logs to CloudWatch for easier storage and querying.

 Finally, copy the provided access key ID and secret access key after creating the new user.